marufke1/Ansible-playbook/README.md

- - **DIFFERENT TYPES OF COMMANDS:** tHERE ARE THREE DIFFERENT TYPES OF COMMANDS ARE AVALIBLE FOR ANSIBNLE TO CONFIGURE THE NODES
+ - **DIFFERENT TYPES OF COMMANDS:** There are 3 different types of command available for Ansible to configure the nodes.
   1. **Ansible ADHOC command**
   2. **Module**
   3. **Playbook**